-Lost Railroad Brewhaus is a new Ohio Brewery just outside of Dayton, OH.
-They’ll be the only craft brewery within a 15 mile radius and per capita of 100K.
-Lost Railroad plans to capture market share in the 7th largest craft beer producing state in the US.
+Lost Railroad Brewhaus is an American brewery just outside of Dayton, OH.
+They’ll be the only craft brewery in this Americana town.
+Lost Railroad plans to launch in 2019 and grow into distribution in Ohio, the 7th largest craft beer producing state in the US.

 I’m Dick Ewing, fellow beer enthusiast & entrepreneur.
 I'm thrilled to bring you Lost Railroad Brewhaus.
 My son, Adam and I began brewing as a way for us to connect over our common love: craft beer.